 Our results of operations depend on our ability to control our costs and operating expenses.
-We expect our bandwidth costs to continue to increase as we grow our business and raise the number of subscribers, although we expect such costs would be partly offset by the fact that we expect to source an increasing amount of bandwidth from bandwidth crowdsourced through Project Crystal.
-Substantially all of our content cost is historically associated with Xunlei Kankan and such content cost may increase if we continue to operate Xunlei Kankan, despite our efforts to secure the content in a cost efficient manner; however, if we successfully sell Xuenlei Kankan to an independent third party, pursuant to the binding framework agreement we entered into and announced on March 31, 2015, we expect our content cost to significantly decrease in the future to an immaterial level.
+We expect our bandwidth costs to continue to increase as we grow our business and raise the number of subscribers, although we expect such costs would be partly offset by the fact that we expect to source an increasing amount of bandwidth from our cloud computing project.
 In addition, our operating expenses are expected to increase in the future, since we expect increased headcount to reflect the growth of our business.
-We plan to continue to invest in research and development to maintain our technology leadership, especially to increase our research and development expenses and sales and marketing expenses in relation to Project Crystal.
+We plan to continue to invest in research and development to maintain our technology leadership, especially to increase our research and development expenses and sales and marketing expenses in relation to our cloud computing project.